Possible side effects from surgery include:

 Fat necrosis can also occur in the breast following partial mastectomy.
 Fatty tissue which dies or has been damaged can form a firm lump or sometimes a cyst filled with an oily substance (oil cyst).
 These will often resolve over time without treatment.

 Some degree of short term pain is expected after any surgery but for most people this resolves within a few weeks.
 However, some people report persistent discomfort in the longer term in the breast, chest wall or arm following breast and axillary surgery.
 This can sometimes be due to nerve damage (neuropathic pain) and is often described as hot, burning, sharp or stabbing in nature.
+The exact cause of this syndrome is not well understood.
 Some cases are mild and can be managed with anti-inflammatories while others require comprehensive pain assessment and more extensive pain management.

 Some women also report phantom nipple pain after mastectomy.